Bishbash777/OpenCart/README.md

 Compatibility
 =========================

-Compatible with version 2.3.x of OpenCart.
+Compatible with OpenCart v3

-Tested and working on OpenCart v2.3.0.2
+Tested and working on OpenCart v3.0.2.0

 Installation Instructions
 =========================